state-less/react-server-docs-md/src/pages/Components.md

 ## Lifecycle

-Server-side components in React offer a seamless experience for executing server-side code from the client.
+### Creation

+Components are created by rendering them using TSX `<Component prop="value" />`.
+Once a component is created nothing much happens.
+The magic begins when you render the component on the server using the `render` method of `@state-less/react-server`.
+Rendering a component allows you to make use of **hooks** such as `useState` and `useEffect`.

+### Rendering

 When a server-side component is rendered, it's first executed on the server.
 The server then renders a  `<ServerSideProps />` component that sends all the props passed to it to the client, making them available in frontend code.
+Including functions which make server-side components in React a seamless experience for executing server-side code from the client.

 Once the component is rehydrated on the client, any functions that were passed to it will be mapped to callable functions that execute the function defined in the component on the server-side.
 This allows any function defined on the server and passed as a prop to be called from the client, enabling the client to modify server-side state by invoking server-side functions.